 Enamel is the outer covering of the tooth.
-It's a tough shell that protects the softer part of the tooth inside.
+It's a tough shell that protects the softer part inside.

-"Enamel shaping is used when a tooth needs very fine adjustments -- when the surface is a little rough, for instance, or one tooth is a little squarer than a matching tooth," says Kellee Kattleman Stanton, DDS.
-She's a spokeswoman for the American Academy of Cosmetic Dentistry.
+"Enamel shaping is used when a tooth needs very fine adjustments -- when the surface is a little rough, for instance, or one tooth is a little squarer than a matching tooth," says Kellee Kattleman Stanton, DDS, spokeswoman for the American Academy of Cosmetic Dentistry.

-To reshape enamel, dentists use the same kind of tools used to polish teeth during a routine cleaning.
+You may hear your dentist refer to the procedure as re-contouring.
+He uses the same kind of tools that polish your teeth during a routine cleaning.
 The goal is to remove a very small amount of the surface to create a smoother look.
-This is typically done without an anesthetic.
+It's usually done without numbing your mouth.

 The opposite of enamel reshaping is bonding.
-This is when a small amount of tooth-colored resin material is added to fill holes or small gaps in teeth.
-After bonding, dentists use a polishing tool to smooth out the surface.
+Your dentist adds a small amount of tooth-colored resin material to fill holes or small gaps in teeth.
+Then he'll use a polishing tool to smooth out the surface.

 Together, these procedures are simple ways to improve your smile.